 I’d nod along.
 Sometimes, if the idea was great enough, I’d pull out my phone or got a piece of paper and write the idea down.
 Those ideas all ended up in the same journal squished away in my closet, waiting for the day I write something new.

 “Hey Robin!
 Think about this:

 She was great when she was here.
 But she disappeared sometimes.
-I didn’t know where she went because it was longer than the respectful meal breaks I gave her.
-With her gone, I felt like a piece of me was missing.
+I didn’t know where she went because she never said.
+With her gone, a piece of me was missing.

 Some people could tell when my PCI was gone.
-They would say my mood dropped and I got cranky.
+They’d say my mood dropped and I got cranky.
 Some even asked if I was on my period.
 But none of those were ever the case.

-With the lack of my inner creativity, writing was difficult.
+With the lack of my inner creativity, writing got difficult.
 I had tried to write without my PCI before, but the words never flowed right.
-All those pieces belonged and stayed in file 13 (aka the trashcan).
-Nothing good ever came from forcing my writing.
+All those stories belonged and stayed in file 13 (aka the trashcan).
+Nothing good ever came from forcing myself to write.

-Over the years, I learned that when my PCI takes a break, so should I. I would go to a friend’s house and play video games.
-I’d watch a movie with my mother.
+Over the years, I learned that when my PCI took a break, so should I. I’d go to a friend’s house and play some video games.
+I’d watch a movie with my mom.
 Perhaps I’d crawl on the floor and play tug-of-war with my dogs.
 But I wouldn’t write.
 I wouldn’t create.